kumahq/kuma/docs/madr/decisions/015-retry-policy.md

 ##### per_try_idle_timeout

-Same as "idle_timeout" but enforced on each individual attempt.
+Same as `idle_timeout` but enforced on each individual attempt.

 ##### Host selection